TASA-code/SAAS/README.md

-# Satellite Quaternion Attitude Animation
+# Satellite Attitude Animation and Simulator
-## (SQAA v.1, pre-release v.2)
+## (SAAS v.1, pre-release v.2)
-Satellite Quaternion Attitude Animation (SQAA) is a tool to simulate rotation via quaternion, and has the capability of inputting on-orbit data to animate actual behaviour, while plotting groundtrack data.
+Satellite Attitude Animation and Simulator (SAAS) is a tool to simulate rotation via quaternion, and has the capability of inputting on-orbit data to animate actual behaviour, while plotting groundtrack data.